gvalkov/gitolite-sshkey-form/README.markdown

             if identity is not committer: complain()

 If you wish to disable this functionality, set `ENABLE_IDENTITIES` to `False` in the configuration file.
-This would remove the set-identity, get-identity views, as well as the identity text input from the index view.
+This would remove the `/set-identity`, `/get-identity` paths, as well as the identity text input from the index view.

 Setup